-4. PLEASE NOTE: Be sure to notify your surgeon if you are on any type of blood-thinning medications (Coumadin, Pradaxa, Effient, Brilinta, Mobic, Aspirin, Plavix, or Vitamin E).
+4. PLEASE NOTE: Be sure to notify your surgeon if you are on any type of blood-thinning medications (Coumadin, aspirin, or Plavix).

 Instructions for the Day Prior to Surgery

 1. Clear liquids all day, no solid foods (clear liquids also include apple juice, cranberry juice, grape juice, chicken & beef broth, Jell-O, popsicles, plain tea & coffee).